CoppolaFrancesco/CADD-workflow/Docs/documentations.md

 We need to generate the PDBQT file for our receptor, which is a modified .pdb file that includes partial charges and atom types.
 Using Meeko (which was already installed in the [introduction](../README.md)), we can generate the PDBQT file of our receptor along with the docking pocket box.
 I approximated the dimensions of the box based on the crystallographic structure of the complex with the ligand NU6094.
 This box will define the area for our docking search.

 ```
+# make sure you are in the vina environment
+conda activate vina
 mk_prepare_receptor.py -i 1H1Q-receptor-only.pdb -o 1H1Q-prepared -p -v --box_size 20 20 20 --box_center 6.145 44.175 50.827
 ```